phalcon/documentation/docs/namespaces.md

 );
 ```

-Finally, if you are only working with the same namespace for every controller, you can define a default namespace in your [Dispatcher][dispatcher].
+Finally, if you are only working with the same namespace for every controller, you can define a default namespace in your [Dispatcher](dispatcher.md).
 Doing so, you will not need to specify the full class in the router path:

 ```php
 <?php